Hail Mary (2Pac song): Remix

 In 2003, American rappers Eminem, 50 Cent and Busta Rhymes made a remix of "Hail Mary", which is commonly referred to as "Hail Mary 2003".
 The song was a diss track aimed towards Ja Rule.
 The song was included on DJ Green Lantern's mixtape Invasion Part II: Conspiracy Theory (2003).

 Background

 In Ja Rule's 2001 album Pain Is Love, he compared himself to and impersonated Shakur on many songs, including the song "So Much Pain", sampling Tupac's "Pain" from Above the Rim.
-Soon After the release of The Last Temptation, 50 Cent started beefing with Ja Rule, just before signing to Shady and Aftermath.
-After agreeing to the record deal, Ja Rule began threatening 50 Cent and Eminem that if any disses we're released, he would respond.
+Soon after the release of The Last Temptation, 50 Cent started beefing with Ja Rule, just before signing to Shady and Aftermath.
+After agreeing to the record deal, Ja Rule began threatening 50 Cent and Eminem that if any disses were released, he would respond.
 50 Cent released the Ja Rule diss track "Back Down", from his debut album Get Rich or Die Tryin'.
 Because the song was produced by Dr. Dre, Ja Rule dissed Dr. Dre, 50 Cent and Eminem.
 The three of them (and associates) started dissing Ja Rule.
 Busta Rhymes planned to be neutral in the feud, but due to him being signed to Aftermath, Ja Rule dissed him.